php-imagine/Imagine/docs/index.rst

 * Type-hints and validation - instead of checking for the validity of width and height (e.g. positive integers, greater than zero) or x, y (e.g. non-negative integers), I decided to move that check into constructor of ``Box`` and ``Point`` accordingly.
 That means, that if something passes the type-hint - a valid implementations of ``BoxInterface`` or ``PointInterface``, it is already valid.

 * Utility methods - a lot of functionality, like "determine if a point is inside a given box" or "can this box fit the one we're trying to paste into it" is also to be shared in many places.
-The fact that these primitives are objects, let's me extract all of that duplication.
+The fact that these primitives are objects, lets me extract all of that duplication.

 * Value objects - as you've noticed neither ``BoxInterface`` nor ``PointInterface`` along with their implementations define any setter.
 That means the state of those objects is immutable, so there aren't side-effects to happen and the fact that they're passed by reference, will not affect their values.

-* Its OOP man, come on - nothing to add here, really.
+* It's OOP man, come on - nothing to add here, really.

 Enjoy!